GoPro is to action cameras what Hoover is to vacuum cleaners. It’s THE go-to brand for those who want to record their adventures.

 Try to avoid lingering on one angle or view – the audience needs to be stimulated, otherwise they’ll get bored.
 Sure, be certain you’ve got enough footage to make editing a little easier, but don’t loiter too long.

-Before GoPro, I would capture stills on one camera and film on another.
+Before using my GoPro, I would capture stills on one camera and film on another.
 You don’t need to worry about this with the GoPro as you can take a 12MP frame out of the video and save it as a photo.
 If you’ve filmed it, you’ve also got a photo.

 This means that if you’re filming at 30 frames per second, you’ve got 30 stills to choose from for every second you’re filming.